matthias-bs/growatt2lorawan/README.md

 ## Power Supply

-The ESP32 development board can be powerd from the inverter's USB port **which only provides power if the inverter is active**.
+The ESP32 development board can be powered from the inverter's USB port **which only provides power if the inverter is active**.

 **No sun - no power - no transmission!** :sunglasses: